 For most of us, the term “corrugated boxes” makes one think of a brown paper board material with rippled channels that resemble ribbon candy between two pieces of paper.
 Paper boxes should be relatively easy to label, right?
 WRONG!
 Unlike writing papers and paper labels where print quality is crucial and standards are higher, corrugate is not as controlled.

 Then you add to that issue the fact that certain corrugated materials are specially coated with finishes to hold up better in moist conditions.
-Waxed or varnished coatings have low-surface-energy (LSE) that makes it really hard to label.
+Waxed or varnished coatings have low surface energy (LSE) which makes it hard to label.
 The newer generations of cardboard boxes require more rigorous label adhesives that can bond to a wider variety of finishes.

 EIM offers a variety of paper and plastic Shipping and Box Labeling products for cardboard and corrugated.
 Some come with Rubber Hot Melt Adhesives that offer great initial tack, but they can absorb contaminates and degrade, plus they do not handle high heat well.
 A broader selection of box labels come with Acrylic Adhesives that work in a wider range of temperatures and are less affected by contaminants, but certain ones may not have the best quick stick features or perform as well in moist conditions.

-We always recommend testing labels for cardboard and corrugated, but it is important to remember that corrugate suppliers can change the content of box materials without notice.
-Unfortunately, it may be hard to find a single label material to solve the all the variables in box labeling.
+We always recommend testing labels for cardboard and corrugated, but it is important to remember that corrugated suppliers can change the content of box materials without notice.
+Unfortunately, it may be hard to find a single-label material to solve all the variables in box labeling.
 If you have shipping and storage box requirements, contact our Label Experts for assistance.